-Thursday, February 2, 2023 6:00 PM Council Chambers City Hall, First Floor
+Thursday, January 4, 2024 6:00 PM Council Chambers City Hall, First Floor

-This meeting is open for in-person attendance and will also be conducted through video conferencing.
-The meeting can be viewed by visiting the Legislative Information Center (https://cityoflacrosse.legistar.com/Calendar.aspx) and clicking on the video link to the far right in the meeting list.
+This meeting is open for in-person attendance and will also be available through video conferencing.
+The meeting can be viewed (no participation) by visiting the Legislative Information Center Meetings calendar (https://cityoflacrosse.legistar.com/Calendar.aspx) - find the scheduled meeting and click on the "In Progress" video link to the far right in the meeting list.